gogins/csound-extended/silencio/patches/README.md

 Control parameters are set by global variables using the naming convention `gk_InstrumentName_control_variable_name`.
-Default values are set for all control parameters, but in use they most likely would be set by k-rate control channels in an "always on" Controller instrument.
+Default values are set for all control parameters, but in use some most likely would be set by k-rate control channels in an "always on" Controller instrument.
 Each instrument has a `gk_InstrumentName_level` control parameter calibrated in dB.